hyperfy-io/hyperfy-recipes/README.md

 | ---- | -----------
 | dialog | An emotive and interactive npc with a quest
 | door | A multiplayer synchronized animated door
+| proximity-video | A video that plays when you get near, and stops when you leave.